Gnorm Gnat

-Gnorm Gnat was an American gag-a-day comic strip by Jim Davis based on fictional insects, with the primary focus on a gnat named Gnorm.
-The strip appeared in The Pendleton Times in Pendleton, Indiana (and would be the only newspaper to publish the strip), from 1973 to 1975, but failure to take the character to mainstream success led Davis to instead create the comic strip Garfield.
-Mike Peters, the cartoonist for Mother Goose and Grimm, has said that Gnorm Gnat is now a part of "cartoon folklore" as a failure that paved the way for major success.
+Gnorm Gnat is an American gag-a-day comic strip by Jim Davis centered on a community of anthropomorphic insects, with the title character being the protagonist.
+The strip appeared weekly in The Pendleton Times in Pendleton, Indiana, the only newspaper to publish the strip, from 1973 to 1975, but failure to take the character to mainstream success led Davis to instead create the comic strip Garfield.
+Mike Peters, creator of Mother Goose and Grimm, has said that Gnorm Gnat is now a part of "cartoon folklore" as a failure that paved the way for major success.

 History

 Davis developed the idea for the strip while assisting cartoonist Tom Ryan on his Tumbleweeds strip.
 Davis saw the possibilities for gags with insect characters, and the strip was adopted by The Pendleton Times starting in early 1973.
-However, Davis also approached syndicates to publish Gnorm Gnat and was rejected.
+During this time, Davis unsuccessfully pitched Gnorm Gnat to various syndicates.
 According to writers Mark Acey and Scott Nickel, Davis would receive rejections for Gnorm Gnat for years.
-"I thought bugs were funny, and nobody else did", Davis would later tell the press.
+"I thought bugs were funny, and nobody else did", Davis later said.

-Davis also recounted that one editor had advised him that "Your art is good, your gags are great, but bugs—nobody can relate to bugs!"
+Davis also recounted that one editor had advised him, "Your art is good, your gags are great, but bugs—nobody can relate to bugs!"
 Davis took the advice to heart and then turned to Garfield.
 Some in the media have also reported that Davis had become "bored with the strip."
 Another reporter suggested that the notion that no one can relate to insects has been disproved by some jokes in the comic strip The Far Side by Gary Larson.

-For years, it was believed that last-ever published strip of Gnorm Gnat was Gnorm Gnat meeting his demise by being stepped on by the foot of a human, Monty Python-style.
-This was later debunked after a Google Drive document containing many editions of The Pendleton Times that included Gnorm Gnat comics was uploaded in 2019, with the actual final strip (published on Christmas Day 1975) just having the protagonist thank the fans who stuck with the strips while standing next to the message Merry Christmas with Gnorm saying "Thanks, Pendleton."
-The document also contained some strips for Davis' next work, Jon, a prototype to what would become Garfield, which debuted in the Times on January 8, 1976, two weeks after Gnorm Gnat ended (it was renamed Garfield on August 1, 1977).
+For years since the strip ended, Davis claimed that the last published Gnorm Gnat strip involved Gnorm being stepped on by a human foot.
+This was later debunked after a Google Drive document containing many editions of The Pendleton Times that included Gnorm Gnat comics was uploaded in 2019 by YouTuber Quinton Kyle Hoover, a noted Garfield fan.
+The document contained the actual final strip (published on Christmas Day 1975), which depicted Gnorm standing beside a "Merry Christmas" message, saying, "Thanks, Pendleton."
+The document also contained some strips for Davis' next work, Jon, a prototype to Garfield, which debuted in the Times on January 8, 1976, two weeks after Gnorm Gnat ended.
+The comic strip Jon was renamed Garfield on August 1, 1977.

+The Gnorm Gnat comics were published without copyright notices, making them and the characters public domain under pre-1978 U.S. copyright law.